NCAR/wrf-python/doc/source/tutorials/tutorial_03_2018.rst

 `Registration Form <https://goo.gl/forms/is5VExf3w4bFGXUb2>`_

-Registration consists of a brief survey, which will help give the instructors a brief overview of your background and will help tailor the tutorial to your expectations.
+Registration consists of a brief survey, which will help give the instructor a brief overview of your background and will help tailor the tutorial to your expectations.